S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 NIType
 ------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-No Information: The value is exceptional (missing, omitted, incomplete, improper).
+*No Information*: The value is exceptional (missing, omitted, incomplete, improper).
 No information as to the reason for being an exceptional value is provided.
 This is the most general exceptional value.
 It is also the default exceptional value.

 ....

 MSKType
 -------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-Masked: There is information on this item available but it has not been provided by the sender due to security, privacy or other reasons.
+*Masked*: There is information on this item available but it has not been provided by the sender due to security, privacy or other reasons.
 There may be an alternate mechanism for gaining access to this information.
 ..
 Warning:
 Using this exceptional value does provide information that may be a breach of confidentiality, even though no detail data is provided.
 Its primary purpose is for those circumstances where it is necessary to inform the receiver that the information does exist without providing any detail.